-9. Figure 3 caption: 0.0001 μm should be 0.0001 mm.
-Also, 3 μm should be 3 mm.
+9. Figure 3 caption: 0.0001 μ m should be 0.0001 mm.
+Also, 3 μ m should be 3 mm.

-The values 0.0001 $\mu$ m and 3 $\mu$ m are intentional as they are to indicate the intervals between diameters used for the individual backscatter efficiency calculations, not the intervals in diameters between the average backscatter efficiency calculations.
-This is not clear in the manuscript.
-For the following manuscript, line 272 could be updated to "Intervals between diameters used for the individual backscatter efficiency calculations range from 0.0001 $\mu$ m to 3 $\mu$ m."
+The values 0.0001 μ m and 3 μ m are intentional as they are to indicate the intervals between diameters used for the individual backscatter efficiency calculations, not the intervals in diameters between the average backscatter efficiency calculations.
+This was not clear in the text, thus both the text and the Fig. 3 caption have been updated.